 (See https://catalogs.northwestern.edu/tgs/academic-policies-procedures/satisfactory-progress/).

 The following sets of criteria are taken into account by EPS in determining whether or not students are making satisfactory academic progress and are in good academic standing.
 It is important to note that in some instances the criteria for determining a student's academic standing in EPS are more strict than those established by TGS.

 - Grades and cumulative GPA: A student whose overall grade average is below B (3.0 GPA) or who has more than two incomplete (Y or X) grades is not making satisfactory academic progress and will be placed on probation by EPS.
-(Note: This policy differs from TGS, which allows three incomplete grades). - Milestone deadlines: Doctoral students who have not been admitted to candidacy (have not passed the Qualifying Examination) by the end of their second year are not making satisfactory academic progress and will be placed on academic probation by EPS.
+(Note: This policy differs from TGS, which allows three incomplete grades).
+A student remains responsible for completing courses with incomplete grades, even if they otherwise satisfy the course requirements of the Ph.D. program. - Milestone deadlines: Doctoral students who have not been admitted to candidacy (have not passed the Qualifying Examination) by the end of their second year are not making satisfactory academic progress and will be placed on academic probation by EPS.
 (Note: This policy differs from TGS, which states that students must be admitted to candidacy by the end of their third year.) - Program length: Doctoral students must complete all requirements for the PhD within nine years of initial registration in The Graduate School.
-Students who do not complete degree requirements by the established deadline will be placed on academic probation by EPS and TGS. - Failure to make satisfactory academic progress may also be a result of, but not limited to: poor performance in classes, unsatisfactory performance in a qualifying examination, unsatisfactory research progress, unsatisfactory progress in writing the dissertation, failure to communicate with program and/or advisor, failure to have a primary research advisor, or the inability to meet other program requirements (such as language proficiency).
+Students who do not complete degree requirements by the established deadline will be placed on academic probation by EPS and TGS. - Failure to make satisfactory academic progress may also be a result of, but not limited to: poor performance in classes, unsatisfactory performance in a qualifying examination, unsatisfactory research progress, unsatisfactory progress in writing the dissertation, failure to communicate with program and/or advisor, failure to have a primary research advisor, or the inability to meet other program requirements (such as proficiency in English).